maxxxbb/ResearchModule/Readme.md

 - Absenteism.ipynb : Analysis for outcome job-effort proxied by absent days from work
 - Addpeople.ipynb : Creates .csv with 2006 controls - **to be run before main notebook**
 - AddpeopleERI.ipnyb : Creates .csv with 2006 controls and calculates Effort-Reward-Ration for each individual (Robustness Check)
-- Addpeoplepositive : Creates .csv with 2006 controls and measures for positive reciprocity preferences
+- Addpeoplepositive.ipynb : Creates .csv with 2006 controls and measures for positive reciprocity preferences
-- changes_of_reciprocity_measure : Check whether reciprocity preferences are stable over the survey years
+- changes_of_reciprocity_measure.ipynb : Check whether reciprocity preferences are stable over the survey years
-- Effort-Reward-Imbalance : Analysis with ERR-Ratio (Robustness Check)
+- Effort-Reward-Imbalance.ipynb : Analysis with ERR-Ratio (Robustness Check)
 - job_satisfaction.ipnyb: Analysis for outcome job satisfaction
 - Positive_reciprocity.ipynb : Analysis with measures for positive reciprocity and recoded treatment
 - regression_effort.ipynb : Analysis for outcome job-effort proxied by overtime work